 Ancient Greeks portrayed Medusa as the bewitched Gorgon whose gaze turned men to stone.
 But Medusa was not always the despised crone of Greek Mythology.
-Originally, she was one of three goddesses of the Libyian Amazons.
-Medusa was the first goddess, an icon of feminine wisdom, who gave birth to all life.
-She was also the Destroyer aspect of Amazonian spirituality.
+Originally, she was the first goddess of the Libyian Amazons, an icon of feminine wisdom who gave birth to all life.
+She was also the destroyer aspect of Amazonian spirituality.
 According to myth, to see Medusa’s face, hidden behind a veil, was to peer into the mystery of death.
 Hence the metaphor ‘turning to stone’ when seeing Medusa’s face, which implied the only way for a human to know death was to actually die.

 The Greek myth of Medusa begins with her devotion to Athena, the goddess of wisdom and war, civilization and justice.
 Athena is a virginal goddess, and Medusa, like other priestesses serving Athena’s temple, has committed to a life of chastity.
 Medusa is beautiful, desired by both men and gods, including the god Poseidon.
 In an act of possessive lust, Poseidon rapes Medusa in Athena’s temple.
 For Medusa, this profound violation precipitates even more tragedy.
 Like other women throughout the ages, Medusa is blamed for her rape and revictimized again and again, condemned because of her sexual violation.